Mrs. Gould’s Cookies

 Directions:

-Remove and save the wings for another use.
-Debone the chicken, taking care not to detach the legs.
+Watch the video.
+He goes fast, so watch it twice if necessary, as you won’t be inclined to stop/start the video while in the messy process of deboning the chicken.
 Sprinkle non-skin side of meat with herbes de Provence, salt, and pepper and gather meat beneath the breast, so that skin side of breast is facing up.
 Place slices of bacon over the top of the chicken.

 Truss the chicken and bacon.
 At this point, the chicken can be refrigerated for baking later.